 Leicestershire Police issued a statement saying “We’ve seen reports on social media that a mosque is being attacked.
 Officers on the ground have confirmed this is not true”.
 Extremists were clearly using this as a tactic to trigger attacks on Hindus, using language such as ‘Hindu dogs’ to dehumanise them.

-False Story 8: Coach-loads of Hindus from London
+False Story 9: Coach-loads of Hindus from London coming to Leicester

 There were also claims that coach-loads of Hindus were entering Leicester to cause trouble.
 A video showed a coach outside a Hindu temple in London, with a voice saying the coach had just returned from Leicester.